chef-boneyard/libarchive/README.md

 # libarchive-cookbook

-A library cookbook that provides LWRPs for extracting archive files
+A library cookbook that provides a custom resource for extracting archive files.

 ## Requirements